 What is the result and analysis of the research?

 What user stories/requirements are we looking to deliver against?

-We don’t simply build what the client asks us to build.
+As you can see we don’t simply build what the client asks us to build.
 Instead of it, we consider how the project fits into the current infrastructure and provide recommendations on how to build the best product it could be.

-The discovery phase should not be considered as a luxury, but rather as a crucial element in the process of new product development.
+The discovery phase should not be considered as a luxury, but rather as a crucial element in the chain of new product development.
 It will reduce the risk of misunderstandings and costly mistakes, and allow both you as a client and your team of devs and managers to make better decisions regarding your product.

 We hope that the article will be helpful to you.
 In case you still have any questions or suggestions feel free to contact us and we gladly assist you in any inquiries.